 Color collection IDs and palette IDs can be used in LookML dashboards to apply colors to various parts of visualizations.
-As of Looker 6.22, collection IDs and palette IDs for any new custom color collections are based on each collection’s name.
-This allows LookML dashboards that use those collections to render consistently across instances if both instances have the same custom collections named identically.
+Collection IDs and palette IDs for any new custom color collections are based on each collection’s name.
+This lets LookML dashboards that use those collections render consistently across instances if both instances have the same custom collections named identically.

 For example, a custom color collection with the name Company Custom Colors would have the following IDs:

 - collection ID: